 The pros and cons of hiking in jeans

 Hiking pants aren’t always necessary.
 Traditionally, I hike in shorts.
-Living in the Southwest, most of my hikes are in the desert on hot days.
+Living in the Southwest, I usually hike in hot weather.
 When hiking on vacations, a great pair of joggers work perfectly.

 Like most people, in my beginner days of hiking, I often wore what I had available: usually a pair of old jeans.